Qihoo360/360zhinao/README.md

 <br>

 # News and Updates
+- [2024.05.23] We released two models, 360Zhinao-search and 360Zhinao-1.8B-Reranking, which ranked first respectively in the Retrieval and Reranking tasks of [C-MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) .
 - [2024.05.20] We extended llama3 and released **llama3-8B-360Zhinao-360k-Instruct**<a href="https://huggingface.co/qihoo360/llama3-8B-360Zhinao-360k-Instruct">🤗</a> Details [here](./360k).
 - [2024.04.12] We released **360Zhinao-7B** v1.0, including the base model and three chat models with context lengths 4K, 32K and 360K.